 Employees involved in the investment process shall refrain from personal activity that could conflict with the proper execution and management of the investment program, or that could impair their ability to make impartial investment decisions.
 Employees shall disclose any material interests in financial institutions with which they conduct business.
-Disclosure shall be made to the City Manager, who shall inform the City Commission.
+Disclosure shall be made to the governing body.
 They shall further disclose any personal financial/investment positions that could be related to the performance of the investment portfolio.
-Employees shall not undertake any personal investment transactions with the same individuals with whom investment business is conducted on behalf of the City.
+Employees shall refrain from undertaking any personal investment transactions with the same individual with whom business is conducted on behalf of the City.